mtirionMSFT/DocFxQuickStart/README.md

      ```yaml
      # DocFx generated files
-     QuickStart/docs/**/toc.yml
-     QuickStart/docs/reference/
+     /docs/**/toc.yml
+     /docs/reference/
+     _site
      ```

+     > [!NOTE]
+     >
+     > Make sure you add **docs\toc.yml** and **docs\\.docfx\x-cross\toc.yml** manual to your git repo using `git add [file] -f`.
+Otherwise you'll miss these files in the repo, preventing a good generation of the website.
+This files are edited manually.

-   * **web.config** - copy this file as well if you want to deploy to an IIS website.
-It contains a redirect from the root to /docs/readme.html.
-It also enables the necessary extension to be served by the website.
+   * **docs\web.config** - copy this file as well if you want to deploy to an IIS website.
+The is also a redirect configured, but as comment.
+If you need an automatic redirect from the root folder you can uncomment this and tailor it to your needs.

-   * **GenerateDocWebsite.cmd** - a helper command file to go through the complete process of 1) run markdownlint 2) check links with DocLinkChecker 3) generate table of content with DocFxTocGenerator and 4) generate the website and PDF using DocFx.

-If you have taken care of the steps above, you can run the **GenerateDocWebsite.cmd** command file to generate the website and the PDF documentation.
+   * If you have taken care of the steps above, you can run the **GenerateDocWebsite.cmd** command file to generate the website.
 If you want to test the website on your local machine, you can add the **--serve** attribute to start a local web site on **<http://localhost:8080>**.
-If you use that parameter, the PDF is *not* generated though.

 > [!NOTE]
 >
 > The *DocFx\GenerateDocWebsite.cmd* expects the [DocFx Companion Tools](https://github.com/Ellerbach/docfx-companion-tools) to be installed.
-You can do this using Chocolatey in a PowerShell window with Administrator privileges:
+See the [docfx-companion-tools repo](https://github.com/Ellerbach/docfx-companion-tools#install) for the options to install.
 >
-> ```powershell
-> choco install docfx-companion-tools
-> ```
->
-> If you don't have Chocolatey on your machine, go to [the Chocolatey Install page](https://chocolatey.org/install) and follow the instructions.

 ## Publish the Documentation